games647/Minecraft-Blocked-Servers/ReadMe.md

 disconnect with the message: "java.net.SocketException: Network is unreachable" which actual means the server is down.
 (=>misleading message)

 Update: Found out that they have also wildcard support.
-So for example *.server.com can be banned too.
+So for example *.server.com or 0.0.0.* can be banned too.

 Update 2: Cracked/offline mode player will also receive this message

+Update 3: Thanks to @DutchPlays for completing the list of all servers

 ## List of all blocked servers